Exhibiting Artists

 “I can draw on personal understanding and knowledge that helps me relate and communicate with others.
 My work examines the notion of continuing evolution and changes that things are not perfectly smooth, spotless or still.
 It is about the contrast between inside and out and the tension this creates.”

-In recent years, she has been working to create surfaces with layers and textures to capture a sense of accumulation and seek to bring a sense of sight into hidden spaces on surfaces.
+In recent years, Belgin has been working to create surfaces with layers and textures, in order to capture a sense of accumulation and to bring a sense of sight into the hidden spaces on surfaces.
 This has evolved into several collections within the category of wall pieces.

 Works in London